 DLIFLC receives its revenues through the Department of Army's Annual Funding Program.
 The program provides the Institute with monthly allotments that are deposited into GFEBS using a line of accounting procedure.
-This method of providing funding does not pose cash flow difficulties.
-In the event there are cash flow problems, DLIFLC does have the option of going to higher headquarters, TRADOC, for additional funds.
+This method of providing funding does not pose cash difficulties.
+In the event there are cash problems, DLIFLC does have the option of going to higher headquarters, TRADOC, for additional funds.
 Shortfalls can happen when a new mission requirement arises causing a planning variance, called an unfinanced request (UFR), during the budget execution year.
+In FY 2017, DLIFLC had an unforeseen requirement with the Security Forces Assistance Brigade training, which included language training support component for pre-deployment troops.
+Training costs were covered through a UFR.
 In the event that an additional mission requirement needs funding, a UFR is sent to TRADOC.
-Based on mission priority, TRADOC distributes additional funds to meet emerging requirements.
-In FY 2017, DLIFLC had an unforeseen requirement with the Security Forces Assistance Brigade training, which included language training support component for pre-deployment troops.
-Training costs were covered through a UFR (Ev.
+Based on mission priority, TRADOC distributes additional funds to meet emerging requirements (Ev.
 1).